dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 In the case of users belonging to the **SystemAdmin** group, but which are not members of a project and thus no group belonging to the project, the *default object access permissions* from the **highest defined level** will apply.

-In the case of users belonging to the **SystemAdmin group**, but which are not members of a project and thus not a member of any group belonging to the project, the *default object access permissions* from the **ProjectAdmin**, **ProjectMember**, or **KnownUser** group will be applied in the order of precedence.
+In the case of users belonging to the **SystemAdmin group**, but which are not members of a project and thus not members of any group belonging to the project, the *default object access permissions* from the **ProjectAdmin**, **ProjectMember**, or **KnownUser** group will be applied in the order of precedence.
 If no permissions are defined on either of these groups, then the resulting permission will be ``CR knora-base:Creator``.